AArch64.cloud

 Token/second benchmark test for ARM-based and x86 CPUs using llama3.1:8b model

-The code repository for this benchmark test is here:
+The code repository for this benchmark test can be found here: